| | |

 Ancient Akragas,

-which Pindaro called:
+which Pindaro called: "the most beautiful

 city of mortal beings".